 When modelling, you define and manipulate the data you want to include by applying formulas and properties and settings, such as date/time, number, currency, and text formats.

-Once the modelled data source has been saved, it can be used in a Klip in the same way as a raw data source.
-Note that Klips can include either modelled data sources or raw data sources or a combination of both.
-However, PowerMetrics can only be created based on modelled data sources.
+Note: Klips can include either modelled data sources or raw data sources or a combination of both.
+However, metrics can only be created based on modelled data sources.

 For more detailed information on modelling a data source, see How do I model a data source?